2sic/2sxc-docs/docs-src/pages/index.md

 # 2sxc and EAV Docs v20 (pre-release)

-This is the technical documentation for 2sxc and it's parts such as the EAV system.
+This is the technical documentation for 2sxc and its EAV system.

 _This is the pre-release documentation for 2sxc v20._
 _v20 will have some breaking changes like a new DB schema, so the release will take some time._